Stark political divides loom as US governors gather

 Associated Press

-PORTLAND, Maine (AP) — Stark political divides among the states on abortion, gun rights and other issues threatened to overshadow a meeting this week of the nation’s governors, who forged ahead with seeking out common ground in a polarized climate.
+PORTLAND, Maine (AP) — With stark political divides on abortion, gun violence and other issues threatening to overshadow their meeting, the nation’s governors sought to find common ground — on other issues.

-The National Governors Association kicked off its summer meeting Thursday, the first in-person meeting since 2019, before the COVID-19 pandemic.
-The session follows recent U.S. Supreme Court rulings that have deepened the rift between red and blue states, by overturning Roe v.
+The National Governors Association formally kicked off its summer gathering Thursday, the first in-person meeting since 2019, before the COVID-19 pandemic.
+It follows recent U.S. Supreme Court rulings that have deepened the rift between red and blue states, by overturning Roe v.
 Wade and striking down gun restrictions in New York.

-“The National Governors Association is the last standing, true bipartisan group that gets things done,” said Arkansas Gov. Asa Hutchinson, a Republican who is wrapping up his yearlong term as the association’s chair.
+“It’s about trying to find things that we can work on together, and that’s plentiful,” said Arkansas Gov. Asa Hutchinson, a Republican who is wrapping up his yearlong term as the association’s chair.

 Hutchinson is handing the reins of the group to Democratic Gov. Phil Murphy of New Jersey, who will serve as its next chair.
-The two governors last month announced the association was forming a bipartisan task force to make recommendations on preventing mass shootings, following the massacre at a Texas elementary school that killed 19 children and two teachers.
+The two governors last month announced a bipartisan task force to make recommendations on preventing mass shootings, following the massacre at a Texas elementary school that killed 19 children and two teachers.

-The task force was announced before Congress passed and President Joe Biden signed a sweeping, bipartisan gun violence measure that includes billions in new funding for mental health and school safety.
+The task force was announced before President Joe Biden signed into law a sweeping, bipartisan gun violence measure that includes billions in new funding for mental health and school safety.
 The task force is comprised of eight governors, equally divided between Republicans and Democrats.

 Hutchinson said he sees the group helping shepherd that law’s implementation at the state level.

-“What I see this task force doing is being able to help shape the rules for the grant programs for the states to make sure we have the flexibility, that the mental health resources and others have the fewest amount of strings attached,” he said.

-He said he also sees the group providing information on best practices for school safety and red flag laws that some states have enacted that make it easier for authorities to take weapons from people determined to be dangerous.

-Another task force member, Republican Gov. Spencer Cox of Utah, also sought common ground on the gun control debate.
-He acknowledged that any change to gun policy would invite controversy in his state, yet encourages politicians to listen to proposals from across the political spectrum, including funding for school security, counselors, gun buybacks and red flag laws.
+Republican Gov. Spencer Cox of Utah, a member of the task force, acknowledged that any change to gun policy would invite controversy in his state, yet he encourages politicians to listen to proposals from across the political spectrum, including funding for school security, counselors, gun buybacks and red flag laws.

 “I’ve asked everyone to be open to every conversation,” Cox, the association’s incoming vice chairman, said in a press conference last month.

-The public agenda avoided any high-profile partisan issues.
+The public agenda at the event in Maine avoided any high-profile partisan issues.
 Sessions on Thursday featured Intel CEO Patrick Gelsinger and the leader of a global robotics competition for a discussion of computer science education.
 Another session focused on travel and tourism.

 The governors also held several other events, including a mixer Wednesday evening and a scheduled lobster bake Thursday evening.